turkish-nlp-suite/turkish-nlp-suite.github.io/_posts/2025-09-15-introducing-spacy-tr.markdown

         Person=1, Number=Plur: Agreement suffix -k/-k(ız) patterns; here "-uk" encodes 1PL "we."
 ```

-Now that we’ve grounded how UD Turkish‑BOUN features surface in spaCy (pos_, tag_, morph, dep_, lemma_), we can move up the stack from grammatical form to semantic labels.
+Now that we've grounded how UD Turkish‑BOUN features surface in spaCy (pos_, tag_, morph, dep_, lemma_), we can move up the stack from grammatical form to semantic labels.
 Named Entity Recognition (NER) complements POS/morphology by identifying and categorizing real‑world mentions like people, locations, organizations, dates, and more.
-In Turkish, accurate NER benefits directly from the analyses you’ve seen:
+In Turkish, accurate NER benefits directly from the analyses you've seen:

-- Proper names with attached case suffixes remain single tokens, so entity spans like “Ankara’dan” still resolve to the lemma “Ankara.”
+- Proper names with attached case suffixes remain single tokens, so entity spans like "Ankara'dan" still resolve to the lemma "Ankara."
 - Case features (e.g., Case=Abl/Dat/Loc) help distinguish roles without breaking entity boundaries.
 - Dependency cues (obl, nmod, appos) and non‑finite markers (VerbForm=Conv/Part) provide syntactic context that improves entity disambiguation.

-Next, we’ll look at spaCy’s Turkish NER tags: what label set is used, how entities are segmented despite suffixes and apostrophes, and how to interpret typical labels (e.g., `PERSON`, `LOC`, `ORG`, `GPE`, `DATE`) on real examples.
+Next, we'll look at spaCy's Turkish NER tags: what label set is used, how entities are segmented despite suffixes and apostrophes, and how to interpret typical labels (e.g., `PERSON`, `LOC`, `ORG`, `GPE`, `DATE`) on real examples.
 ##### NER tags

-### Further reading
-- UD Turkish‑BOUN README for language‑specific decisions and examples.
-- UD guidelines on agglutinative morphology, non‑finite verbs, and adposition/case.
-- spaCy training docs for CoNLL‑U ingestion, morphologizer configuration, and lemmatizer lookups for Turkish.
+spaCy Turkish models' NER layer is built on your professionally annotated [WikiNER](https://huggingface.co/datasets/turkish-nlp-suite/turkish-wikiNER) dataset, using a rich, modern tagset that covers both classic and fine-grained categories: `PERSON`, `ORG`, `GPE/LOC`, `NORP`, and `TITLE` for people and affiliations; `FAC`, `PRODUCT`, `WORK_OF_ART`, `EVENT`, and `LAW` for named objects and cultural items; `DATE`, `TIME`, durations like `QUANTITY`, `ORDINAL`, `CARDINAL`, `MONEY`, and `PERCENT` for numerics; plus `LANGUAGE` to capture mentions like "Türkçe."
+In spaCy, these labels sit on top of the UD-informed pipeline: proper nouns with suffixes remain intact spans (e.g., "Ankara'dan" → GPE with lemma Ankara), and morphological/dependency context helps disambiguate roles without fragmenting entities.
+The result is a high-coverage Turkish NER system whose labels align with widely used ontologies while remaining faithful to Turkish orthography and morphology.
+The first picture of the page exhibits named entities of an example sentence.

+---
+That's a wrap!
+We connected UD Turkish‑BOUN analyses to spaCy's Turkish pipeline and then bridged up to your WikiNER-based NER layer with its rich label set.
+With pos_, tag_, morph, dep_, and high‑quality entity tags working together, you've got a transparent, extensible foundation for Turkish NLP at both syntactic and semantic levels.
+Thanks for the collaboration—feel free to reach out when you're ready to iterate on models, expand labels, or explore evaluation and deployment.
+Görüşmek üzere!